Inns of Court: Military tradition

-Since at least 1584, members of the Inns of Court have rallied to the defence of the realm during times of crisis.
+Since at least 1584, members of the Inns of Court have taken arms to defend the realm during times of crisis.
 That tradition continues to the present, in that 10 Stone Buildings in Lincoln's Inn has been the permanent home of the Inns of Court & City Yeomanry since the building was freed up by the abolition of the Clerks of Chancery in 1842.

 Membership and governance

-Each of the four Inns of Court has three ordinary grades of membership: students, barristers, and masters of the bench or "benchers".
-The benchers constitute the governing body for each Inn and appoint new members from among existing barrister members.
-As a rule, any barrister member of the inn is eligible for appointment.
-In practice, appointments are made of senior members of the Bar, usually KCs, or High Court judges or those who carry out work on behalf of the Inn, be it on committees or through the training of students and other junior members.
+Each of the four Inns of Court has three ordinary grades of membership: students, barristers, and more senior masters of the bench or "benchers", who constitute the governing body for each Inn and appoint new members from among existing barrister members.
+According to the rules any barrister member of the inn is eligible for appointment; in practice, appointments are made of senior members of the Bar, usually KCs, or High Court judges or those who carry out work on behalf of the Inn on committees or through the training of students and other junior members.

 The senior bencher of each Inn is the Treasurer, a position which is held for one year only.
 Each Inn usually also has at least one royal bencher.
-They may also appoint honorary benchers, from academics, the world of politics and overseas judiciary.
+Inns may also appoint honorary benchers, from academics, the world of politics and overseas judiciary.

-The Inns of Court no longer provide all the education and training needed by prospective barristers, who must pass the Bar Professional Training Course, but do provide supplementary education during the 'Bar School' year, pupillage and the early years of practice.
-All prospective Bar School students must be a member of one of the four Inns, and must attend ten (formerly twelve) (Note: The change takes effect for students being called to the bar on or after 1 July 2021.) 'qualifying sessions' before being eligible to qualify as a barrister.
+The Inns of Court no longer provide all the education and training needed by prospective barristers, who must now pass the Bar Course, but do provide supplementary education during the 'Bar School' year, pupillage and the early years of practice.
+All prospective Bar School students must be members of one of the four Inns, and must attend ten (formerly twelve) (Note: The change takes effect for students being called to the bar on or after 1 July 2021.) 'qualifying sessions' before being eligible to qualify as a barrister.
 Qualifying sessions traditionally comprise formal dinners followed by law-related talks, but increasingly the inns offer training weekends that may count for several sessions' worth of attendance.
 The Inns still retain the sole right to call qualified students to the bar, (Note: The U.S. equivalent would be graduation from law school, service of a one-year internship, and admission to the bar of a state's court of last resort.) which is associated with a graduation ceremony ('Call Day').

 Prospective students may choose which Inn to apply to for membership, but can only apply to one Inn for scholarships.
-It makes no long-term difference which Inn a barrister joins; an applicant might, for example, choose a particular inn because he or she knows someone already a member, or it has a student association at their university.
+It makes no long-term difference which Inn a barrister joins; an applicant might, for example, choose a particular inn because they know someone already a member, or it has a student association at their university.

 The inns' disciplinary functions are carried out by a joint Council of the Inns of Court, which administers the disciplinary tribunals.
-Barristers are prosecuted by the Bar Standards Board.
+When necessary barristers are prosecuted by the Bar Standards Board.